 Not many years ago, losing a tooth left you with few options for replacement.
 Permanent teeth should provide a lifetime of function, but it doesn’t always end up that way.
 They may be lost from an accident, decay, or gum disease.
 Since teeth start as a full set, just one missing tooth can affect the whole makeup of the mouth’s delicate balance.
 As teeth slowly lean and migrate into extra spaces, excessive forces causes teeth to wear and crack, resulting in escalating problems.

 When it’s time to replace missing teeth, whether it’s one or a full set, several options might be available to you.
-Dental implants often give you the best opportunity to enjoy normal chewing and a full smile, although there are other options that deserve consideration.
+Dental implants often give the best opportunity to enjoy normal chewing and a full smile, although there are other options that deserve consideration.

 - Brighten stained or discolored teeth

 - Correct overcrowding

 - Replace missing teeth

 - Replace old metallic restorations, such as fillings and crowns